ginsm/simplecmds/README.md

 # SimpleCMDs <!-- omit in toc -->
-This package allows you to easily create command line interfaces for your projects.
+SimpleCMDs is a zero-dependency module designed to help you easily create custom command line interfaces.

 ### Features
 - :pencil2: Create custom commands.